diero-hl/troute-docs/presale.md

 The presale FDV is $50,000.

-For context — Tempo Chain raised $500,000,000 at a $5,000,000,000 valuation.
+For context: Tempo Chain raised $500,000,000 at a $5,000,000,000 valuation.
 Its ecosystem partners include Anthropic, OpenAI, Visa, and Mastercard.
 The chain was built by the team behind Stripe.

 TROUTE is the routing layer for AI agent payments on that chain.
 The presale FDV is $50,000.